 Do your Research –

 If you really want to go to Hawaii like your neighbor, you can!
 All you have to do is find a way to do it that fits in your budget so that you don’t put yourself into a financial bind.
 Start by updating your personal budget to see where you can save extra money at then create a vacation fund.
-You could even open a checking account or a open a savings account specifically for your vacation fund so that you’re not as tempted to spend it.
+You could even checking account or a open a savings account specifically for your vacation fund so that you’re not as tempted to spend it.
 When the time comes, make sure to do your research on the expenses that you’ll have.
 Use a site like Trip Advisor to find activities and book your hotel rooms or buy airline tickets, try to fly during off peak hours, use cash when you can and any other ways to save on travel that you might come across.
 The research that you’ll do might take you a couple of hours, but it will be well worth it.

 CityPass is another great way to save money on vacations or local attractions.
 Sometimes you can save as much as 60% off by purchasing a CityPass.
 Another awesome way to save on things around your own town or city is by picking up an Entertainment Book.
 It is filled with thousands of dollars worth of coupons each year and is sure to save you big without it feeling like you’re being deprived.
 Finally, taking the time to create a Groupon account can save you really big.
 Not only can you save on fun, but you can save on more mundane things such as your oil change.